1. How cold is it at night in Kenya?

 5. You say to bring a heated blanket.
 Are there regular blankets and pillows provided?

-I’m suggesting you bring a heating pad.
+If we are serving at the University of Eastern Africa, Baraton, it get COLD at night.
+50 degrees F. I’m suggesting you bring a heating pad.
 Or, you could bring a heated lap blanket.
 Not necessarily a heating blanket.
 It will take the chill off of the underside of you between you and the mattress.
 Yes, they have extra blankets there.

 Use a transformer AND an adapter.
 You will need both.